Dahl Class - Mrs Madden and Mrs Mansfield

 Things to remember:

 You will have seen that all children now have A4 purple homework books.
-We have put the Year 3 and 4 spelling lists in them for your reference.
+We have put the homework grids and Year 3/4 spelling lists in them for your reference.
 We have reminded the children of our presentation expectations for their homework.
 Children should use writing pencil only unless they have been awarded their pen licence.
-Homework should also be handed in by Wednesday of the following week in order to receive a housepoint.
+Homework should also be handed in by Wednesday of the following week in order to receive a house point.

 Please remember -